electrode-io/fynpo/packages/fyn/README.md

 set NODE_OPTIONS=-r <path-to-flat-module>
 ```

-> Suggestions for a better method to setup Windows are welcomed.
+> Suggestions for a better method to setup on Windows are welcomed.

 ### Node 6 and lower